Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Users who can onboard Azure AD Identity Protection: User1, User2, and User3 only.
 Users who can remediate users and configure policies: User1, User2, User3 and User4 only.
 - [ ] Users who can onboard Azure AD Identity Protection: User1, User2, User3 and User4 only.
 Users who can remediate users and configure policies: User1, User2, and User3 only.

 ### You need to configure network connectivity between a virtual network named VNET1 and a virtual network named VNET2.
 The solution must ensure that virtual machines connected to VNET1 can communicate with virtual machines connected to VNET2.
 To complete this task, sign in to the Azure portal and modify the Azure resources.
-To complete this task, sign in to the Azure portal and modify the Azure resources.

 - [ ] NO ANSWER.
 - [ ] NO ANSWER.